Samuels-Development/sd_skills/README.md

 `sd-skills` provides a set of exported functions and events that allow you to manage player skills and XP.
 You can increase or decrease a player's XP, set their XP directly, and retrieve their current level and progress towards the next level.

+To edit what skills are available and define what the level caps are for each of them, take a look at the `skills.lua`

 ### Exports

 The following functions are exported and can be used in your scripts: